Phase projection errors in rf-driven optically pumped magnetometers: Theory

-One will notice the additional phase $\phi$ we added to describe ambiguity between projection of $\vec{k}^\mathrm{R}$ onto the $xy$-plane and $\vec{\Omega}^\mathrm{R}$.
+Note the additional phase $\phi$ introduced to account for the ambiguity between the projection of $\vec{k}^\mathrm{R}$ onto the $xy$-plane and $\vec{\Omega}^\mathrm{R}$.
 This is a consequence of the approximation introduced in Eq.~\ref{eq:k-rot}.
-Also, the rf field will get the same phase in the laboratory frame,
+Also, the rf field will acquire the same phase in the laboratory frame,